smatechnologies/ibm-i-agent-docs/docs/logs-database/management.md

     that new value in the LSAM Parameters control file.
 - **DFT (default)**: The default value is displayed as the typical standard setting that SMA recommends.
-This helps to avoid setting on a \"trace logging\" function by accident.
+This helps to avoid setting on a "trace logging" function by accident.

 ##### Functions